 Best friends Marine Duval and Kate Sanders have trained at the Paris Opera Ballet School since childhood, where they’ve formed an inseparable bond forged by respective family tragedies and a fierce love for dance.
-When the body of a student is found in the dorms just before the start of their final year, Marine and Kate begin to ask themselves what they … Continue reading →
+When the body of a student is found in the dorms just before the start of their final year, … Continue reading →

 A cruel comment from a classmate sends thirteen year-old Wendy into a spiral of self-doubt.
 What can she expect when even her own father barely takes an interest in her life?
 Mysterious notes from “AFREND” help Wendy see there’s still hope.
 Who could the notes be from?
 A cute boy perhaps?
 When the nasty comments continue to wear her down, Wendy is forced to take drastic measures.
 She tries changing who she is, hoping it will be enough put the taunting behind her.

 Haunted by a cruel playground song, Stacey is determined never to be fat again.
 With her best friend Zoe, she embarks on a rigid diet, rejecting the high-calorie, deep-fried southern dishes her family seems to thrive on.
 But just when Stacey has it all under control, a fainting spell alerts her boyfriend Calvin that things aren’t as well-ordered as they seem.
 Stacey brushes off the event as “female problems” and hopes Calvin will just forget it.

 Calvin just wants Stacey to be okay, and he’s willing to pay just about any price to make that so.
 He endeavors to support her, but his … Continue reading →